 Gauge, fix, and harden

-Leaven engineers scanned Fidelity Life’s Azure subscriptions to identify and grade potential security issues, before jointly agreeing items for remediation.
-Using tools including RBAC controls from Microsoft Azure AD, Azure policy, Azure ARM templates, and Azure DevOps, Leaven applied secure ‘front door’ fixes to secure a baseline position in a matter of hours.
+CCL engineers scanned Fidelity Life’s Azure subscriptions to identify and grade potential security issues, before jointly agreeing items for remediation.
+Using tools including RBAC controls from Microsoft Azure AD, Azure policy, Azure ARM templates, and Azure DevOps, CCL applied secure ‘front door’ fixes to secure a baseline position in a matter of hours.

 “We’ve improved our security posture and driven a mind-shift to embed security as a normal part of development work and cycles – not as an afterthought.”Joel Anderson, Head of Architecture and Security, Fidelity Life